 Exercise is one of the best ways to manage hip and knee pain caused by osteoarthritis.
 Regular exercise can help you manage your weight, keep your joints flexible, and strengthen muscles around your joints, which offers more support.
 Try to incorporate low-impact exercises, such as walking, cycling, water activities, and swimming.
 In addition, physical therapy will make your joints stronger and increase their range of motion with exercises to strengthen the muscles that support your knees or hips to help reduce the stress on your joints during everyday activities.

-Acupuncture is a therapy that involves placing tiny needles along meridians in the body to release trapped energy.
-This technique can relieve pain by stimulating the skin at key points, which prompts the body to increase the production of endorphins.
+Acupuncture can relieve pain by stimulating the skin at key points, which prompts the body to increase the production of endorphins.
 It may also increase blood flow to the area, which helps get rid of by-products that cause pain and block pain messages from being delivered to the brain.

 If you are experiencing any arthritic symptoms and want to explore the benefits of physiotherapy for arthritis pain management, schedule an appointment at Sheddon Physiotherapy and Sports Clinic today.
 We serve Oakville, Mississauga, and Burlington, Ontario.

 For more info about physiotherapy for arthritis, contact Sheddon Physiotherapy and Sports Clinic.